clojurists-together/clojuriststogether.org/content/news/2025/2025 Q3 Funding Announcement.md

 When hifi printing, properly display contents of JS Sets and Maps, when they are within a native cljs data structure. [#46](https://github.com/paintparty/fireworks/issues/46)

 **Map layout flexibility**
 For hifi printing, support call-site option to force single-column map layout a la carte.
-This is sometimes preferable when map contains keys or values that are long strings. [#45](https://github.com/paintparty/fireworks/issues/45)
+This is sometimes preferable when map contains keys or values that are long strings. [#45](https://github.com/paintparty/fireworks/issues/45)   <br>